CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 - Replace any module that has caused problems in the past.
 - Replace all modules in the switch.

-If needed, contact the NVIDIA Networking Global Support Organization for additional help.
+If needed, contact the {{<exlink url="https://cumulusnetworks.com/support/" text="NVIDIA Cumulus Global Support Services team">}} for additional help.